Equivariant operational Chow rings of T-linear schemes: Appendix A: Localization theorem and GKM theory for rational equivariant Chow cohomology

 \begin{proof} Simply argue as in \cite[Theorem 4.4]{go:opk}, using \cite[Lemma 7.2]{eg:cycles}, Theorem \ref{kimura.thm} and Proposition \ref{inj.fix.set.lem}. \end{proof}

 Before stating our version of GKM theory, let us recall a few definitions from \cite{gkm:eqc}, \cite{go:cells} and \cite{go:opk}.

 \begin{dfn} Let $X$ be a complete $T$-variety.
 Let $\mu:T\times X\to X$ be the action map.
-We say that $\mu$ is a {$T$\em-skeletal action} if \begin{enumerate} \item $X^T$ is finite, and \item The number of one-dimensional orbits of $T$ on $X$ is finite. \end{enumerate} In this context, $X$ is called a {$T$\em-skeletal variety}.
+We say that $\mu$ is a {$T$\em-skeletal action} if the number of $T$-fixed points and one-dimensional $T$-orbits in $X$ is finite.
+In this context, $X$ is called a {$T$\em-skeletal variety}.
 The associated graph of fixed points and invariant curves is called the {\em GKM graph} of $X$.
 We shall denote this graph by $\Gamma(X)$. \end{dfn}

 Notice that, in principle, Definition \ref{genericaction.def} allows for $T$-invariant irreducible curves with exactly one fixed point (i.e. the GKM graph $\Gamma(X)$ may have simple loops).
-In \cite[Proposition 5.3]{go:opk} we show that the functor ${\rm op}A^*_T(-)_\Q$ ``contracts'' such loops to a point.
-The proof there is given in the context of operational $K$-theory, but the proof easily extends to our current setup.
+In \cite[Proposition 5.3]{go:opk} we show that the functor $A^*_T(-)_\Q$ ``contracts'' such loops to a point.
+The proof there is given in the context of operational $K$-theory, but it easily extends to our current setup.

 \begin{prop}[ {\cite[Proposition 5.3]{go:opk}}] Let $X$ be a complete $T$-variety and let $C$ be a $T$-invariant irreducible curve of $X$ which is not fixed pointwise by $T$.
-Then the image of the injective map $i^*_T:{\rm op}A^*_T(C)_\Q\to {\rm op}A^*_T(C^T)_\Q$ is described as follows: \begin{enumerate}[(i)] \item If $C$ has only one fixed point, say $x$, then $i^*_T:{\rm op}A^*_T(C)_\Q\to {\rm op}A^*_T(x)_\Q$ is an isomorphism; that is, ${\rm op}A^*_T(C)_\Q\simeq S_\Q$.
+Then the image of the injective map $i^*_T:A^*_T(C)_\Q\to A^*_T(C^T)_\Q$ is described as follows: \begin{enumerate}[(i)] \item If $C$ has only one fixed point, say $x$, then $i^*_T:A^*_T(C)_\Q\to A^*_T(x)_\Q$ is an isomorphism; that is, $A^*_T(C)_\Q\simeq S_\Q$.

 \item If $C$ has two fixed points, then

 where $T$ acts on $C$ via the character $\chi$. $\square$ \end{enumerate} \end{prop}